skolmer/es2015-i18n-tag/README.md

 ### Standard format strings

 You can add custom standard formatters similar to the predefined DateTime formatters.
-Valid types are date, number and string.
+Valid types are `date`, `number` and `string`.
 ```js
 i18nConfig({
     standardFormatters: {